 The Bay Fair BART station is located adjacent to the Bayfair Shopping Center, and sits on a triangular parcel formed by Thornally Drive to the north, Colby Street to the south, and Elgin Street to the west.
 The Bay Fair station is served by the Fremont-Daly City, Fremont-Richmond, and Dublin/ Pleasanton-Daly City lines.
+Future improvements to the Bay Fair BART include a proposed "Bay Fair Connection" which would add a 3rd rail trackway and 2nd passenger platform to the Bay Fair BART station.
+The project is in the scoping phase, and BART will be considering design alternatives during the environmental review process.
+The project could potentially require some right-of-way acquisition within the immediate vicinity of the Bay Fair BART station, but is not anticipated to impact any County properties or the Plan Area.
+The timeline of the project is more than 10 years in the future.
+If completed, the Bay Fair Connector will likely result in a positive outcome for the ACBD Specific Plan area, by improving transit service in Alameda County, increasing service options for riders, and increasing accessibility for Plan Area visitors, residents, and employees.
 The Hayward BART station is located on Montgomery Avenue, two blocks west of Mission Boulevard and approximately one mile south of the Cherryland neighborhood.
 This station is served by the Fremont-Daly City and Fremont-Richmond lines.